bhupender43/face-recognition/README.md

 # face-recognition
-PROJECT:Payment Sstem using Face Recognition
+PROJECT:Payment System using Face Recognition

 Follow this steps in order to execute the Python Program.